04hunterdunn/job-application-tracker-frontend/README.md

 ## ⭐ Why I Built This
 I used to track all my applications in Google Sheets, but it quickly got messy and didn’t feel personal.
 I wanted something cleaner—something built around the way *I* search for jobs.

-This project let me create a tool I actually enjoy using while also gaining real experience with:
+This project allowed me to create a tool that I actually enjoy using while also gaining real experience with:

 - Authentication
 - Cloud-hosted databases